perrin-ay/perrin-ay.github.io/_posts/2021-12-1-Extended cognition without cognitive bloat?.md

 To conclude of this subsection, what are salient to NLDS is:

-1. Interactive-dominant dynamics
+1. Interactive-dominant dynamics.
-2. Non-decomposability of system-level dynamics to individual component-level dynamics
+2. Non-decomposability of system-level dynamics to individual component-level dynamics.

 #### Cognitive systems
 Cognitive and psychological sciences have increasingly employed DST to model and measure cognitive processes revealed by bodily movements and interactions with the environment.
 For instance, in child psychology (Thelen & Smith 1993), human decision-making (van Rooij, Favela, Malone, & Richardson 2013), body and world (Chemero 2009), vision cognition (Stephen, & Mirman 2010), and social psychology (Richardson, & Marsh 2014).